Table of Contents

 Merging voter and contact records gives you the ability to eliminate duplicate records without losing any information and to keep all your data on a voter in one location.
 If, for example, you create a contact record for a donor or supporter, and then realize they already have a voter file in your data-set, you can merge these into one record.

-To merge records, search for the name using the voter search bar on the Main Menu.
+To merge records, search for the name using the voter search bar on the New Menu.
 You'll see both records listed but not linked.
 Click the checkbox to the left of each name and you should see the selection count in the upper right change to "2".
 Click on it and select "Merge Records".
 This will then show you a contact form with each possible field completed and the various options from each record for you to choose the value you want to keep for each field.
-Once done click "Save" and it will merge the two records into a single one, along with all groups, notes, walk data, etc.
+Once done click "Save" and it will merge the two records into a single one, along with all groups, notes, walk data, etc. For a briefe video demo, navigate to the Merging Duplicate Records page.

 Track Voters and Contacts with Groups